ChangePool/WorkplaceDAO/docs/SolutionApproach.md

 ### Hypothesis<a name="hypothesis"></a>

-The current proposal hypothesizes that observable characteristics in social networks may provide an indication that establishing a DAO within a traditional organization or workplace assists in the recovery from and prevention of toxic environments or negative interpersonal interactions, as an aspect of a wider strategy.
+The current proposal hypothesizes that observable characteristics in social networks may provide an indication that establishing a DAO within a traditional organization or workplace assists, as an aspect of a wider strategy, in the recovery from and prevention of toxic environments or negative interpersonal interactions.

 ### Methodology and Lifecycle<a name="methodology"></a>